Beyond FAR: Rethinking Accountability and Risk Culture in Superannuation

 One audience member cut to the chase: isn’t the C word—compliance—key here too?
 In a regulatory landscape dominated by duties to members and ever-stringent standards, how do you balance the inevitable costs of uplifting compliance functions with a trustee’s fiduciary duty to spend prudently?

 Brover’s take is pragmatic: while compliance is non-negotiable (and sits within the broader non-financial risk category), FAR challenges us to go further.
-Compliance processes alone won’t keep you out of court or the newspaper—especially if the culture they’re meant to foster never embeds at ground level.
-As recent cases have shown, organisations can have all the right checklists in place, yet still fall foul of the law, usually due to “people issues”—misunderstandings, poor communication, or missed red flags that not even the best-designed regime can catch if the culture isn’t right.
+Compliance processes alone won’t keep you out of court or the newspaper—especially if the culture they’re meant to foster never embeds across the organisation, from the boardroom to the frontline.

 Meanwhile, Lee provided a practical note: a mature approach combines compliance, risk, and culture into a single, cross-functional framework.
 That means people and risk teams working in lockstep, breaking down silos, and ensuring that data collection (from engagement to psychosocial safety to compliance audits) feeds a holistic culture assessment.